mr0809/mr0809/README.md

-Computer is beautiful.
-I want the perfect 'machine'.
-I believe Python is the mean to achieve that.
+Computers are truly captivating.
+I aspire to create the ultimate ‘machine’, and I’m convinced that Python is one of the means to reach that goal, especially given its widespread use in AI.

 * Tensorflow / PyTorch
 * Linear Regression / K Means Clustering / Neural Networks